aplteam/Plodder/ReadMe.md

 The INI file is called `server.ini`.
 It is sorrowly documented.

+## Access to the server configuration etc.

+All data that is relevant in running the server is collected in a namespace `G` for "Globals", though it is not really a global but rather a local variable holding a reference to an unnamed namespace.

+This namespace also holds a reference to in instance of the INI file of the server.

+`G` is accessible from the handlers because a reference is injected into the namespace defined by the INI definition `[APP]Context`.
+However, the application is not supposed to change any of the values in `G` or in the INI file instance.

 ## Test cases

 Plodder comes with a test suite.
 You can run the test suite by calling `#.Plodder.Admin.RunTests`.